What AI Cannot Do for Event Planners: Honest Limitations in 2026

 What is the safest way to use AI in 2026?

-Use approved tools, keep data minimal, and keep a named reviewer for public outputs.
-Never skip verification on schedules, money, legal detail, or safety.
+Use approved tools, keep data minimal in prompts, and add a named reviewer for public outputs.
+Never skip checks on money, safety, or legal detail.

 Final thoughts

-Next in this series, you will read how planners describe real daily AI use.
-That post is grounded in practice, not hype.
+Next, read how planners describe real daily AI use.
+Those stories are grounded in practice, not hype.

 Related posts